-- GitHub: the most popular for private, enterprise or community projects
+- GitHub: the most popular for private, enterprise, or community projects

 - GitLab: maybe the best alternative to GitHub that can be self-hosted too

-- Azure DevOps: currently, the futur of the pure Microsoft Online solution to host your code is uncertain after the acquisition of GitHub but still an awesome platform with the best interface to manage projects, pipelines, backlogs, etc.
+- Azure DevOps: currently, the future of the pure Microsoft Online solution to host your code is uncertain after the acquisition of GitHub but still an awesome platform with the best interface to manage projects, pipelines, backlogs, etc.